 President and founder of IEC Enterprises, Inc. – a multicultural human resources consulting firm located in Atlanta, Georgia.

 Bill has supported the diversity needs of scores of Fortune 500 corporations, government agencies and universities since 1988.
-He specializes in conducting work environment assessment studies (i.e., cultural audits) designed to identify barriers to organizational success.
+He specializes in providing broad-based diversity consulting and conducting work environment assessment studies (i.e., cultural audits) designed to identify barriers to organizational success.
+His current focus is using his 30 years of DEI experience to provide executive coaching and to leverage his Kellogg School of Management Corporate Governance training in appointments to Board of Directors positions with Public and Private Sector organizations.

-He is also published in the Society of Human Resources Management (SHRM) Journal, Journal of Staffing and Recruiting, Bureau of National Affairs, Cultural Diversity at Work, Black Issues in Higher Education, Recruiting Trends, and The Black Collegian.
+A prolific writer, Bill has over fifty (50) publications in journals that include the Society for Human Resources Management (SHRM) Journal, Urban League Diversity Works Magazine, Journal of Staffing and Recruiting, Bureau of National Affairs, Cultural Diversity at Work, Black Issues in Higher Education, Recruiting Trends and The Black Collegian.
+His book, Minority Recruiting… Building the Strategies and Relationships for Effective Diversity Recruiting, was published in 1996 and remains a reference source for creating diversity recruiting programs.

-In addition, Mr. Shackelford served as President of the Greater Atlanta Chapter of the American Society for Training and Development (ASTD) in 1997.
-In 1999 he was selected for a three year term on an ASTD National Board Committee.
+Mr. Shackelford’s community service leadership includes serving as President of the Greater Atlanta Chapter of the American Society for Training and Development (now ATD) in 1997 and serving a three-year term on an ASTD National Board of Directors Committee.

 William (Bill) Shackelford